vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/the-architects-toolbox/index.md

 So, how do you choose?
 How do you move beyond this qualitative discussion and make a formal, data-driven, and justifiable decision?

 To break the tie, you need to quantify this analysis and apply your business priorities.
 In our next post, we will introduce the final analytical tools in our framework—the **Pattern Profiling Scorecard** and the **Weighted Scoring Matrix**—to turn this analysis into a final, data-driven decision.

+## Further Reading

+*   [**Fundamentals of Software Architecture**](https://www.oreilly.com/library/view/fundamentals-of-software/9781492043447/) by Mark Richards and Neal Ford.
+A comprehensive and accessible overview of many architectural styles and patterns.
+*   [**"MonolithFirst"**](https://martinfowler.com/bliki/MonolithFirst.html) by Martin Fowler.
+The classic and influential article arguing for why starting with a monolith is often a pragmatic choice.
+*   [**Building Microservices, 2nd Edition**](https://www.oreilly.com/library/view/building-microservices-2nd/9781098120297/) by Sam Newman.
+The canonical book on the microservices architectural style.
+*   [**"What do you mean by 'Event-Driven'?"**](https://martinfowler.com/articles/201701-event-driven.html) by Martin Fowler.
+A crucial article that clarifies the different patterns and motivations that fall under the broad EDA umbrella.